 Signing up for your free subscription to The New York Times

 Giving tutorials for how to use EBSCOHost, Academic Search Premier, and other databases

 Learning how to navigate the library website and research guides, and much more!

 Feel free to contact any one of the library staff with your questions.
 Their offices are located in the Otto F. Linn Library on the Mt.
 Tabor campus.

 Would you like help setting and prioritizing academic goals, establishing good study habits, learning effective time management skills, and maximizing your potential for college?
 Through academic mentoring, you would be given the opportunity to work with a mentor for an entire semester to do just that.
 Your mentor would be intentionally chosen from Warner Pacific's staff and faculty, and paired with you for ongoing one-on-one meetings.
 Currently, this program is only offered to traditional students.

-If this is something you'd like to participate in, contact the Director of Academic Success, Rod Johanson, at 503.517.1010 or firstname.lastname@example.org.
-His office is located in Smith Hall, Room 215, on the Mt.
+If this is something you'd like to participate in, contact the Associate Dean of Students at firstname.lastname@example.org.
+The Academic Success office is located in Smith Hall on the Mt.
 Tabor campus.